ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 In addition, RS associates the latest EDHOC session and the derived OSCORE Security Context with the stored access token, which is bound to the authentication credential AUTH\_CRED\_C used in the EDHOC session.
 The access token is also associated with the pair (SESSION\_ID, AUTH\_CRED\_C), where SESSION\_ID is the identifier of the token series to which the access token belongs.

-If supported by C, C MAY use the EDHOC + OSCORE combined request defined in {{RFC9668}}, unless the EDHOC\_Information object specified by the "edhoc_info" parameter of the access token response included the "comb\_req" field encoding the CBOR simple value "false" (0xf4).
+If supported by C, C MAY use the EDHOC + OSCORE combined request defined in {{RFC9668}}, unless the EDHOC\_Information object specified by the "edhoc_info" parameter of the access token response included the "comb\_req" field encoding the CBOR simple value `true` (0xf4).

 In the combined request, both EDHOC message\_3 and the first OSCORE-protected application request are combined together in a single OSCORE-protected CoAP request, thus saving one round trip.
 This requires C to derive the OSCORE Security Context with RS already after having successfully processed the received EDHOC message\_2 and before sending EDHOC message\_3.
 An example is provided in {{example-with-optimization}}.